uit-no/hpc-doc/guides/user/account.rst

 also are allowed to apply for a quota from the Research Council – at the same time!

-Before you start using Stallo, please read the `University of Tromsø's guidelines <guidelines>`_.
+Before you start using Stallo, please read the `UiT The Arctic University of Norway's guidelines <guidelines>`_.

 .. vim:ft=rst